Opinion: It's Time To End The Colonial Mindset In Global Health

 Furthermore, the relationships within global health are still heavily (and falsely) dominated by the idea that the Global North is "helping" the Global South.
 The opposite is rarely acknowledged or encouraged in any meaningful way.
 Even when doctors from impoverished countries are brought to wealthy countries as part of exchange programs, it is under the assumption that they are coming to learn from us.

 This is, of course, not true.
-Much of what I have learned has been from the wisdom, ingenuity, and perseverance of doctors and other health care staff who live and work in low-income settings.
+Much of what I have learned has been from the wisdom, ingenuity and perseverance of doctors and other health care staff who live and work in low-income settings.
 From them, I have learned how to rely on a physical exam rather than expensive and overutilized technology.

 I do not write this to say that there is no role for doctors from high-income places to work in global health.
-There certainly is, and in fact, it is more than a role: It is a responsibility.
+There certainly is, and in fact, it is more than a role.
+It is a responsibility.
 Part of the legacy and inequity of colonialism is that we in the Global North benefit from access to new technologies, drugs, equipment and money as well as sanitation, electricity, transportation.
 The list goes on.

 But that is not because we are any better than doctors in poor countries.
 It is because our leaders have collectively and systematically done everything possible to make sure those countries stayed less economically empowered than our own for centuries.